krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

 7. as soon as tag assigned, system will need to create ticket and assign to the available person from the specific team associated with the assigned tag(to the question)
 8. the team person should be available to assign the task, so system will need to check wheather person is available or not, if available then it will assign the task, else it will make a queue and apply FIFO for the task assignment process.

-Note/Request: will go to the features listing & schema design after ur suggestion/approval

 Features:
 ========
 Admin:
     - Authentication (JWT)
-    - can receive & see the emails
+    - can receive & see the inquiries
-    - can send emails(will done by system)
+    - can send inquiry(will done by system)
     - can create the tag
     - can create the template related with the tag
     - can assign the tag mannually (unknown)